durkisneer1/Symlabs/resources/js/content/courses/html/01-intro-to-web.md

 ## How Web Data Travels

-When you visit a website, your browser does not shout "I WANT THE PAGE" into the sky and hope the clouds are feeling generous.
+When you visit a website, your browser does not shout "I WANT THE PAGE" into the internet and hope they actually get it.
 It sends a carefully formatted request, that request gets chopped into smaller pieces, those pieces travel across the internet, and the response comes back with enough instructions for your browser to rebuild the page.
 It's less like teleportation and more like mailing a LEGO set with numbered bags.